Revisit Amazon Web Services re:Invent 2024’s biggest moments and watch keynotes and innovation talks on demand

 A: MemoryDB stores your entire data set in memory and uses a distributed Multi-AZ transactional log to provide data durability, consistency, and recoverability.
 By storing data across multiple AZs, MemoryDB has fast database recovery and restart.
 By also storing the data in-memory, MemoryDB can deliver ultra-fast performance and high throughput.

-Q: How is MemoryDB’s durability functionality different from open source Redis’ append-only file (AOF)?
+Q: How is MemoryDB’s durability functionality different from open source Valkey and Redis OSS’ append-only file (AOF)?

 A: MemoryDB leverages a distributed transactional log to durably store data.
 By storing data across multiple AZs, MemoryDB has fast database recovery and restart.
 Also, MemoryDB offers eventual consistency for replica nodes and consistent reads on primary nodes.